ipython/ipython-website/books.rst

 <https://github.com/ipython/ipython-website/blob/master/books.rst>`_.
 You can
 also directly contact us in order to do that for you.

-We recommend that all the code included in the book to be also liberally licensed, for example CC-0, and require a non-copyleft (or at least OSI-approved) license for the entirety of the code examples and snippets available in the publications.
+A requirement for a book to be listed on this page is that all the code examples included in the book are licensed under an OSI-approved license.
+Besides, we recommend non-copyleft license such as CC-0.

 We reserve the right to refuse or remove any publication at our discretion.